eoinkelly/ember-runloop-handbook/README.md

 On our journey to understand the runloop we must first understand the environment it lives in and the problems it is trying to solve.
-Lets set the scene by refreshing a few fundementals about how Javascript runs.
+Lets set the scene by refreshing a few fundamentals about how Javascript runs.
 (If you are an experienced Javascript developer you may want to just skip this part)

 Our story begins with when the browser sends a request to the server and the